wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 3. Go through all the MEDLINE articles in [`MEDLINE`](wordEmbeddings/PubmedOA_MEDLINE_XML/MEDLINE), and pick the ones that are published in those journals.
 The idea is that only articles that are most related to cancer are retained.
 4. Extract abstract texts from the filtered MEDLINE articles.
 5. Preprocess the text:
+   * Remove any titlecased or all uppercase lines.
+   * Normalize any non-ascii unicode characters to ascii characters.
    * Tokenize into sentences using NLTK's PunktSentenceTokenizer.
    * Tokenize each sentence into words using NLTK's TreebankWordTokenizer.
    * Lowercase every word, as an attempt to reduce vocabulary (e.g. 'protein', 'Protein', and 'PROTEIN' will all be lumped as 'protein') since the amount of corpus data is relatively small.